Monster Truck Championship Review: Silly Good Fun While It Lasts

 Anyone familiar with the actual monster truck scene knows there are some fairly recognizable vehicles out there, and there's definitely fierce brand loyalty between Detroit automakers.
 Without any official licensing in play, MTC does an admirable job of offering familiar vehicle designs and monster truck legends without rocking the boat.
 It's not hard to identify the Ford F-Series Super Duty, Ram, or Chevrolet Silverado designs, and folks who preordered Monster Truck Championship also get a classic Hummer H1 body.
 There are plenty of goofy designs, too.

 As for legends of the sport, proper monster truck fans will spot the 1950's Chevy panel van similar to Grave Digger.
 There's also a futuristic-styled car paying homage to Maximum Destruction, and while the dog-themed Monster Mutt isn't clearly represented, there is a weird dog-bodied truck that's amusing.
-As for yours truly, I'm a classics guy so I choose the truck modeled after the late-1970s Ford F-250 that would become Bigfoot, the granddaddy of all monster trucks.
+As for yours truly, I'm a classics guy so I chose the truck modeled after the late-1970s Ford F-250 that would become Bigfoot, the granddaddy of all monster trucks.

 Sweet But Short